 Avoid early withdrawal penalties on tax-deferred accounts

 We’ve already covered waiting until you are 59.5.
-That’s the easy, universally-applicable option.
+That’s the easy option.

 But there are a few other ways to avoid early withdrawal penalties on tax-deferred accounts.
 Most aren’t pleasant—such as divorce, disability, and dying—but here they are:

 - Wait until you are 59.5 (this is one we’re counting on!)